Skip sidebar navigation

 The five-year levy would fund 13 new firefighters to improve emergency response times and would provide an additional rescue truck to Gresham’s busiest fire station.
 The levy would add two additional Fire Marshals to conduct school inspections, business inspections, support arson investigations, and provide school education.

-If passed, how much would the proposed levy cost the average Gresham taxpayer?
+How much will the levy cost the average Gresham taxpayer?

 Beginning July 1, 2024, the five-year levy would cost each property owner $1.35 per each $1,000 of assessed property value.
 The average home in Gresham has an assessed value (not real market value) of $228,000.
 The levy would cost the average homeowner in Gresham $25.65 a month or about $308 per year.